KylaRose Sybico Schulman '18

 “You hear it,” she says, “But I just ignored it.”

-Schulman doesn’t let misperceptions cloud her judgement: “I had friends who went to Oakton and liked it, and it was close to home and very affordable.
+Schulman doesn’t let misperceptions cloud her judgment: “I had friends who went to Oakton and liked it, and it was close to home and very affordable.
 Interestingly, many of my instructors were part-time adjuncts who teach the same courses at Northwestern and Loyola.”

 A two-time President's Scholar, Schulman is studying pre-medicine and psychology and has earned high honor roll distinction with a 3.90 GPA.
 As a member of the Phi Theta Kappa honor society, she was also named to the All-Illinois Academic Team.